 How to Grow an Avocado Tree

 Now that your soil's ready, it's time to start growing your avocado tree.
-There are two methods you can follow: starting from seed or grafting.
+There are two methods you can follow: starting from a seed or grafting.
 Let’s explore both methods:

 From Seed to Tree